 Mix the garlic, oregano, black pepper and olives in a bowl.
 Pour in vinegar and EVOO and mix well.
 Pour the mixture over the vegetables and mix well.

-Spoon the giardiniera into a liter or quart jar and seal tightly.
+Spoon the giardiniera into a liter or quart jar, fill to the top with the oil mixture and seal the jar tightly.

 Refrigerate for 2 days before eating.